gilshm/ieee_computer_society/content/event/dnn_resiliency_and_gnn_recoverability/index.md

 #  country: United States

 summary: ''
-abstract: 'Embracing the Resiliency of Deep Neural Networks – Rethinking Old Mechanisms: Deep neural networks (DNNs) have gained tremendous momentum in recent years, both in academia and industry.
+abstract: 'First talk: Embracing the Resiliency of Deep Neural Networks–Rethinking Old Mechanisms.
+Deep neural networks (DNNs) have gained tremendous momentum in recent years, both in academia and industry.
 Yet, DNNs are compute intensive and may require billions of multiply-and-accumulate operations for a single input query.
 Limited resources, such as those in IoT devices, latency constraints, and high input throughput, all drive research and development of efficient computing methods for DNN execution.
 In our research, we rethink two well-known CPU